DevExpress/devextreme-demos/README.md

     ```

 1. Prepare ASP.NET demos for launch and development.
 Run this command in the `mobile/GitHub_Demos` repository.
     ```
     npm run prepare-mvc
     ```
     For this, you need .NET Framework 4.5.2 installed on your device.
-You can download a full Developer Pack here: https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net452-developer-pack-offline-installer.
+You can download a full Developer Pack here: [.NET 4.5.2 Developer Pack Installer](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net452-developer-pack-offline-installer).

 1. Open the `NetCoreDemos/DevExtreme.NETCore.Demos.sln` or `MVCDemos/DevExtreme.MVC.Demos.sln` project in Visual Studio and add or edit demos there.